Fortunately, it's like writing a blog about riding a bike.

 So I set out to try.

-I got in touch with Ian's Pizza, home of the macaroni and cheese pizza.
+I got in touch with Ian's Pizza (now Dimo's Pizza), home of the macaroni and cheese pizza.
 I figured a place that serves mac-n-cheese on a pizza is not going to object to throwing some dough in a waffle iron.

 I was right.
-The guys at Ian's were pretty fired up about waffling pizza.
+The guys there were pretty fired up about waffling pizza.

 Dimitri Syrkin-Nikolau has worked for Ian's since 2004.
 He started at the original Madison location before he came to this Wrigleyville pizzeria — a stone's throw from Wrigley Field — about two years ago.